Rainbow Fashion to Celebrate Pride Year-Round - E! Online

 Rainbow Fringe Arm Bands

 We're not necessarily suggesting rainbow fringe arm bands should be part of your everyday wear, but we're not not suggesting it, either.
 Are they bold?
 Yes.
 Will they turn heads?
 Most definitely.
 But isn't that the point?
-Maybe they're exactly what your next videoconference needs... or at the very least, your Pride outfit.
+Maybe they're exactly what your next videoconference needs... or at the very least, your WFH outfit.

 Waving Flag ID Tag